quartzwine/firstrepo/README.md

 # firstrepo
-Hacking away at the base blockchain and eventually friends.tech
+hacking away at the base blockchain and eventually friends.tech

 ## getting started